dankags/medical-consultation-system/README.md

 - [Appwrite](https://appwrite.io/) - this is the web app memory or database for both files and documents.
 - [SocketIO](https://socket.io/docs/v4/) - patients are able to send live booking request to online doctors and also notification.
 - [LiveKit](https://livekit.io/use-cases/video-conferencing) - This is an open source kit with many features like `Video Confrencing`, `Video Streaming` and `Voice agent` that you can intergrate with your app to have the above features.
+- [Email.js](https://www.emailjs.com/docs/examples/reactjs/) - i used this in order to send email between the doctors and patients.

 ## Deployment